FireSquid6/inkchat/packages/inkdown/README.md

 - Fast - parsing should be able to be done on the client side with
 - Simple - no weird magic stuff.
 Just a function that turns inkdown into html or provided
 - Customizable - enable and disable certain features
+- Safe - no XSS attacks should be possible by default

 ## Nongoals
 - follow the markdown spec